ruskibenya/charades/README.md

 ## Basic JavaScript Concepts Charade Prompts

-What is charade number 1?
+Q1: What is charade number 1?
-Answer: Writing a “for loop”
+A1: Writing a “for loop”

-What is charade number 2?
+Q2: What is charade number 2?
-Answer: Declaring a “variable”
+A2: Declaring a “variable”

-What is charade number 3?
+Q3: What is charade number 3?
-Answer: Debugging code
+A3: Debugging code

-What is charade number 4?
+Q4: What is charade number 4?
-Answer: Using “console.log”
+A4: Using “console.log”

-What is charade number 5?
+Q5: What is charade number 5?
-Answer: Writing an “if statement”
+A5: Writing an “if statement”

-What is charade number 6?
+Q6: What is charade number 6?
-Answer: Creating a “function”
+A6: Creating a “function”

-What is charade number 7?
+Q7: What is charade number 7?
-Answer: Chaining “promises”
+A7: Chaining “promises”

-What is charade number 8?
+Q8: What is charade number 8?
-Answer: Catching an error
+A8: Catching an error

-What is charade number 9?
+Q9: What is charade number 9?
-Answer: Getting an Element by ID
+A9: Getting an Element by ID

-What is charade number 10?
+Q10: What is charade number 10?
-Answer: Writing arrow functions
+A10: Writing arrow functions

-What is charade number 11?
+Q11: What is charade number 11?
-Answer: Subscribing to an event listener
+A11: Subscribing to an event listener

-What is charade number 12?
+Q12: What is charade number 12?
-Answer: Calling an API endpoint
+A12: Calling an API endpoint

-What is charade number 13?
+Q13: What is charade number 13?
-Answer: Trimming whitespace from a string
+A13: Trimming whitespace from a string

-What is charade number 14?
+Q14: What is charade number 14?
-Answer: Playing with the DOM elements
+A14: Playing with the DOM elements

-What is charade number 15?
+Q15: What is charade number 15?
-Answer: Cleaning up your codebase
+A15: Cleaning up your codebase

-What is charade number 16?
+Q16: What is charade number 16?
-Answer: Looping through an array
+A16: Looping through an array

-What is charade number 17?
+Q17: What is charade number 17?
-Answer: Executing a forEach loop
+A17: Executing a forEach loop

 ## JS Advanced Charade Prompts

-What is charade number 18?
+Q18: What is charade number 18?
-Answer: Consuming an API response
+A18: Consuming an API response

-What is charade number 19?
+Q19: What is charade number 19?
-Answer: Building an array
+A19: Building an array

-What is charade number 20?
+Q20: What is charade number 20?
-Answer: Accessing an object property
+A20: Accessing an object property

-What is charade number 21?
+Q21: What is charade number 21?
-Answer: Iterating over an object
+A21: Iterating over an object

-What is charade number 22?
+Q22: What is charade number 22?
-Answer: Pushing data into an array
+A22: Pushing data into an array

-What is charade number 23?
+Q23: What is charade number 23?
-Answer: Using the JSON.stringify method
+A23: Using the JSON.stringify method

-What is charade number 24?
+Q24: What is charade number 24?
-Answer: Creating a class
+A24: Creating a class

-What is charade number 25?
+Q25: What is charade number 25?
-Answer: Initializing an object
+A25: Initializing an object

-What is charade number 26?
+Q26: What is charade number 26?
-Answer: Using a setTimeout
+A26: Using a setTimeout

-What is charade number 27?
+Q27: What is charade number 27?
-Answer: Writing a switch statement
+A27: Writing a switch statement

-What is charade number 28?
+Q28: What is charade number 28?
-Answer: Sorting an array
+A28: Sorting an array

-What is charade number 29?
+Q29: What is charade number 29?
-Answer: Calling an API
+A29: Calling an API

-What is charade number 30?
+Q30: What is charade number 30?
-Answer: Running a script
+A30: Running a script

-What is charade number 31?
+Q31: What is charade number 31?
-Answer: Minifying JavaScript code
+A31: Minifying JavaScript code

-What is charade number 32?
+Q32: What is charade number 32?
-Answer: Using regular expressions
+A32: Using regular expressions

-What is charade number 33?
+Q33: What is charade number 33?
-Answer: Creating a module
+A33: Creating a module

-What is charade number 34?
+Q34: What is charade number 34?
-Answer: Adding an event listener
+A34: Adding an event listener

-What is charade number 35?
+Q35: What is charade number 35?
-Answer: Typing async/await
+A35: Typing async/await

-What is charade number 36?
+Q36: What is charade number 36?
-Answer: Making a GET request
+A36: Making a GET request

-What is charade number 37?
+Q37: What is charade number 37?
-Answer: Using localStorage
+A37: Using localStorage

-What is charade number 38?
+Q38: What is charade number 38?
-Answer: Writing an algorithm
+A38: Writing an algorithm

-What is charade number 39?
+Q39: What is charade number 39?
-Answer: Installing a JavaScript library
+A39: Installing a JavaScript library

-What is charade number 40?
+Q40: What is charade number 40?
-Answer: Writing React components
+A40: Writing React components

-What is charade number 41?
+Q41: What is charade number 41?
-Answer: Importing a module
+A41: Importing a module

-What is charade number 42?
+Q42: What is charade number 42?
-Answer: Typing npm install
+A42: Typing npm install

-What is charade number 43?
+Q43: What is charade number 43?
-Answer: Creating a Vue.js instance
+A43: Creating a Vue.js instance

-What is charade number 44?
+Q44: What is charade number 44?
-Answer: Fetching data with Axios
+A44: Fetching data with Axios

-What is charade number 45?
+Q45: What is charade number 45?
-Answer: Building a Node.js server
+A45: Building a Node.js server

-What is charade number 46?
+Q46: What is charade number 46?
-Answer: Writing a Redux action
+A46: Writing a Redux action

-What is charade number 47?
+Q47: What is charade number 47?
-Answer: Using jQuery
+A47: Using jQuery

-What is charade number 48?
+Q48: What is charade number 48?
-Answer: Configuring Webpack
+A48: Configuring Webpack

 ## Developer Life Charade Prompts

-What is charade number 49?
+Q49: What is charade number 49?
-Answer: The coffee snob developer
+A49: The coffee snob developer

-What is charade number 50?
+Q50: What is charade number 50?
-Answer: Stack Overflow saving your life
+A50: Stack Overflow saving your life

-What is charade number 51?
+Q51: What is charade number 51?
-Answer: Writing JavaScript poetry
+A51: Writing JavaScript poetry

-What is charade number 52?
+Q52: What is charade number 52?
-Answer: Coffee number 100 of the day
+A52: Coffee number 100 of the day

-What is charade number 53?
+Q53: What is charade number 53?
-Answer: Teaching JavaScript to a group of cats
+A53: Teaching JavaScript to a group of cats

-What is charade number 54?
+Q54: What is charade number 54?
-Answer: Developer ninja
+A54: Developer ninja

-What is charade number 55?
+Q55: What is charade number 55?
-Answer: Burnout
+A55: Burnout

-What is charade number 56?
+Q56: What is charade number 56?
-Answer: Participating in a hackathon
+A56: Participating in a hackathon

-What is charade number 57?
+Q57: What is charade number 57?
-Answer: Launching a startup
+A57: Launching a startup

-What is charade number 58?
+Q58: What is charade number 58?
-Answer: Being your family IT
+A58: Being your family IT

-What is charade number 59?
+Q59: What is charade number 59?
-Answer: What your mom thinks programming is
+A59: What your mom thinks programming is

-What is charade number 60?
+Q60: What is charade number 60?
-Answer: The 10x programmer
+A60: The 10x programmer

-What is charade number 61?
+Q61: What is charade number 61?
-Answer: Deploying on Friday
+A61: Deploying on Friday

-What is charade number 62?
+Q62: What is charade number 62?
-Answer: Low Code Development
+A62: Low Code Development